Causal Inference and Experimentation in Python - Part II

 Before we introduce Ploomber’s tools for our analysis, we need to construct our sharp regression discontinuity model.
 Here is a brief overview of this process (sans code):

-1. Data Generation - we generate our data exhibiting a discontinuity at some arbitrary cutoff point (the eligibility threshold)
+- Data Generation - we generate our data exhibiting a discontinuity at some arbitrary cutoff point (the eligibility threshold)

-2. Model Construction - we use PyMC to define our Bayesian model’s priors.
-I cover some of the assumptions that dictate the features of our model, and some of the assumptions that are not present in a sharp RDD model
+to define our Bayesian model’s priors.
+I cover some of the assumptions that dictate the features of our model, and some of the assumptions that are not present in a sharp RDD model - Model Validation - we test the validity of our model’s prior and posterior distributions utilizing visualization tools in the

-4. Model Visualization - we use standard visualization libraries and posterior sampling in PyMC to understand the distributions of our treated/untreated data
+to understand the distributions of our treated/untreated data

 NOTE: For each step, a code snipped is attached.
 For formatting purposes, I either import my function or provide it in full (this was based on how code blocks affected formatting).
 The full code (it’s better documented) can be found at this GitHub repo should you choose to explore possibilities outside of these snippets.